Maritime and Marine Training Courses Online Simulation

 • A delay in accepting that an emergency situation exists

-• Symptoms of panic and irrational behavior
+• Symptoms of panic and irrational behaviour

 • Impaired comprehension and lack of response to instructions